bernadetteveni/Covid-BusinessPro/README.md

 Connection via Visual Studio code:
   * Install 'Remote - SSH' and 'Remote - SSH: Editing Configuration Files' from the extention into your packages and follow following steps:
     1. Press F1 and run the Remote-SSH: Open SSH Host... command.
-    1. Enter your user and host/IP in the following format in the input box that appears and press enter: 'username'@184.169.60.213 or user@domain@host-or-ip
+    1. Enter your user and host/IP in the following format in the input box that appears and press enter: user@domain@host-or-ip
     1. If prompted, enter your password (but we suggest setting up key based authentication).
     1. After you are connected, use File > Open Folder to open a folder on the host.
   * Click on Open Folders and type '/var/www/html'